big-due/TrimUI-Brick-Hardware-Testing/README.md

-# TrimUI Brick Testing Repository
+# TrimUI Brick Hardware Testing

 This repository contains testing results for the TrimUI Brick handheld gaming device, focusing on current consumption, battery life, and thermal performance.